 5 – Great Anti-Theme Park Food

 Animal Kingdom was built in 1998, so it’s the youngest of the parks.
 I believe when it comes to dining, that youth shows excellently.
 The food is refreshingly different.
 Yak & Yeti boast delicious Asian inspired meals, while Tusker House in Africa adds an intriguing African flare to its courses.
-The new Satu’li Canteen in Pandora – The World of Avatar has fresh food with amazing flavors and combinations.
+Satu’li Canteen in Pandora – The World of Avatar has fresh food with amazing flavors and combinations.
 Don’t fret though.
 There are plenty of standard Disney fare such as burgers, chicken, and fries for your picky eaters.
 For the more adventurous, there are a wide variety of different food items that you won’t find at the other parks.
 This is a bonus.

 4 – Experience Jurassic Park without Being Eaten